Yuzhe-Lu/Collaborative-Filtering-Recommender-System/README.md

 - Make recommendations.

 ## Visitor Cold Start Problem
 Recommendation systems work great when you already have lots of reviews.
-But you don't know enough about first time users yet to make personalized recommendations.
+But you don't know enough about first time users to make personalized recommendations.
 To work around this problem, you can recommend based on average ratings.

 ## Key Concepts
 ### Content-based Recommender System